 OutReach expanded it’s services into Rock County in November of 2010.
 The groups mission is to reach those people who identify as LGBT in Rock County.
 The group has been meeting twice a month at a local open and affirming church in Janesville.

-As of 2014, OutReach has taken the organization of the Pride Parade in Madison WI under its umbrella of services.
+As of 2019, OutReach has taken the organization of the annual PRIDE festival in Madison WI under its umbrella of services.

 OutReach LGBT Community Center moved locations from its home of over a decade (600 Williamson) to 2701 International Lane in the late summer of 2016.
 With more space and more events, OutReach continues to grow and flourish in the LGBT Community of SC Wisconsin!